dboone323/planner-app/Documentation/AI_CODE_REVIEW_GUIDE.md

 ### Common Questions

 **Q: Do I need Ollama installed to create PRs?**
-A: No, AI review runs in GitHub Actions.
-Local Ollama is optional for pre-push review.
+A: Yes, AI review runs locally using Ollama.
+Install Ollama and pull the required models for full functionality.

 **Q: Can I merge if AI review fails?**
 A: Depends on severity.
 BLOCKED status prevents merge.
 NEEDS_CHANGES allows merge with human review.